Azure/data-api-builder/docs/getting-started/getting-started.md

 ## Installing DAB CLI

-Data API Builder provides a CLI tool to simplify configuration and execution of the engine.
+Data API builder provides a CLI tool to simplify configuration and execution of the engine.
 You can install the DAB CLI using [.NET tools](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools):

 ```shell
 dotnet tool install --global Microsoft.DataApiBuilder